 In 1917 William McKeague from Bushmills died at St Quentin in Belgium.
 James Hackett from Fivemiletown is remembered in Chungkai War Cemetery, Thailand where he died in 1943.
-Three RAF men from NI who died in 1944 – 45, are remembered at Runnymeade and Heverlee in Belgium.
-They are James Nicholls from Newtownards, Thomas Adair from Donaghadee and George Maginley from Irvinestown.
+Three RAF men from NI who died in 1944 – 45, are remembered at Runnymeade and in Heverlee, Belgium.
+They are James Nicholls from Newtownards, Thomas Adair from Donaghadee, and George Maginley from Irvinestown.
 Today’s veteran is Matthew Dornan.
 In 1907 he enlisted for full-time service in the Royal Inniskilling Fusiliers.
 The Belfast man served in Malta, China and India and re-enlisted.
-He went to Gallipoli with the 1st Battalion in March 1915 and depite bouts of ill-health he went to France in 1916 but was discharged with ill-health in 1917.
-Matthew died at his sister’s house in Bangor of septic pneumonia and cardiac failure on the 13/02/1919 aged 28.
+He went to Gallipoli with the 1st Battalion in March 1915 and despite bouts of ill-health he went to France in 1916 but was discharged with ill-health in 1917.
+Matthew died at his sister’s house in Bangor of septic pneumonia and cardiac failure on 13/02/1919 aged 28.
 This day in 1945, American and British air forces begin the bombing of Dresden, spread over three days between 13–15 February.